3.1 Accounting Principles and Internal Control

 By definition a special purpose district’s monies in any fund that is not the general fund are considered at least assigned since they are only able to use the monies for the purpose of their government.

-22.214.171.124 Any constraints on the purpose or use of resources imposed by an external party constitutes restricted classification.
+220.127.116.11 Any constraints on the purpose or use of resources imposed by an external party constitutes restricted classification.
 Any cash and investment balance subject to these restrictions must be reported as restricted.
-The purpose of externally restricted revenue does not need to be narrower than the purpose of the fund; however, it has to be imposed by an external party.
+Generally the purpose of externally restricted revenue would need to be narrower than the purpose of the fund; unless the government has created a fund for this specific revenue.
 For example:

 Unspent resources contributed by other governments in accordance with an interlocal agreement (contract) for future replacement of a building would be classified as restricted because they are subject to a specific external restriction.